MafiaHub/awesome-mafia/pages/patches.md

 - Added the possibility to change race options before the start of the race mission
 - Sniper mode key bind gets unbound after each game restart
 - Added cheat code "cornufse" and "cumdal" more info at [Cheats list](cheats.md)
+- Small descriptive gray texts in menus now have different font

 ### Unannounced changes of 1.2/1.3
 _All changes in 1.1 also apply to 1.2/1.3_